shu-htk/tip-dev/doc/ref/ls.md

  'ls *' show all data or macro variables
 ```

-It is shown the list of  information about both macro variable and data variable
+Show the list of  information about both macro variable and data variable
 which name matches the pattern.

 If it is macro variable, the name and type(number, string) and it's value